 Whilst in Cadiz be sure to go to one of the 'freidurias' - fried fish shops.
 Cadiz is apparantly the inventor of take-away fish and it is a firm favourite with tourists and locals alike.

+As well as being a lovely city Cadiz is a coastal town and has some beaches.
 The main beach at Cadiz is the Playa de la Caleta.
 Nearby is the Santa Catalina castle which once defended the beach and is now used for concerts and exhibitions.

 The Cadiz carnival takes place at the end of February/begining of March each year and is one of Spain's biggest festivals.
 If you like to party this is one to head for.